-An executor is designated to administer the estate and make sure all claims are paid and that the remaining property goes to the heirs.
+The executor of estate is designated to administer the estate and make sure all claims are paid and that the remaining property goes to the heirs.
 Because of the power an executor holds, an executor can consult with heirs regarding the estate or sale of assets but isn’t obligated to do so.
 The executor has the ultimate authority to make final decisions concerning the estate.

-Oftentimes when there is a larger family concerned, one heir, or a dependent of the client, will be made the executor, while any other dependents remain heirs.
+When there is a larger family concerned, often one heir, or a dependent of the client, will be made the executor of estate, while any other dependents remain heirs.
 Should there be a dispute between the executor and heir(s), a judge can make a final decision on the estate.

-Perhaps the most important thing you need to do when making your plans is to get everything in writing.
+Perhaps the most important thing you need to do when making financial and legal decisions about managing your assets after death is to get everything in writing.

 By establishing a clear-cut will, you’ll ensure your home will pass to your designated relative or heir and that you have a designated executor who can be the ultimate decision maker.
 However, the decision maker still isn’t liable for the loan until they go through the assumption process.

 For this reason, communication is key when determining who will become the executor of your estate.
 Be sure to have an open and honest conversation with your heir or beneficiary and to make your intentions known.
 It’s also helpful to make sure they know where and how to find your mortgage documentation.

 Depending on what state you’re in, the inheritor may need to go to court for probate to ensure they’re appointed as the executor and have the right to make decisions on the estate.